koopeek/koopeek/README.md

 ## Hi there 👋

-I'm a frontend developer.
+I'm a full stack developer.
 Feel free to contact with me at any of my social media listed below.

 ## Contact